rdno/tdvms_py/README.md

-# A client for downloading continous data from AFAD TDVMS
+# A client for downloading continuous data from AFAD TDVMS

 Python function for downloading data from [AFAD TDVMS](https://tdvms.afad.gov.tr/continuous_data).